makaba/Technology-Assessment/README.md

 requirements
 java 1.8,
-maven .if you have installed the java 11 change in porm.xml file the java version.to import the project in your ide or run as a maven project jst rename the foulder discounter from discounter-master
+maven .if you have installed the java 11 change in porm.xml file the java version.to import the project in your ide or run as a maven project just rename the foulder discounter from discounter-master

 There are several ways to run a Spring Boot application on your local machine.
 One way is to execute the `main` method in the `DiscounterApplication.java` class from your IDE.or one can run the app from command line
 ```shell